justinmichaud/remote-support/README.md

 # Left to implement

 - Replace threaded portions with nio + netty to get around the limitations/bugs/performance issues from the current setup:
-    - Fix service not closing when app is killed waiting to accept connection
-    - Fix bug where data is not sent until second handler accepts connection after there is data sent into the buffer
-    - Fix application not closing completely when an exception is thrown
     - Create control handler to tell remote to add/remove services
     - Replace existing tunnel code in ui
 - Make the gui more user friendly
+- Add persistent forwarded connections (i.e that reconnect when they close)
 - Establish encrypted connection with public server, authenticate aliases
-- Ask the user to forward ports if udp hole punching doesn't work, and possibly allow using a relay server
+- Ask the user to forward ports if udp hole punching doesn't work, and allow connecting directly to another user
-- Make CLI using charva
 - Launch vnc and ssh server remotely
+- Make CLI or HTTP Ui